Pranee345/TRUVOX--Trusted-Voting-using-Blockchain-DIGIPIN-Exchange/README.md

-# These is the repo for our major project TRUVOX -A Trusted Voting System using Blockchain,AI and ML and DIGIPIN Exchange
+# These is the repo for our major project TRUVOX -A Trusted Voting System using Blockchain,AI and ML and DIGIPIN Exchange application